Christian music industry: Downplayed religious content

 Some critics have alleged that CCM often uses "minimal direct theology," and promotes a "Jesus is my boyfriend" image of God.
 Using downplayed religious content in lyrics has allowed some artists to "cross over" and make significant impact into the general market.
 Some Christian bands are able to do this while maintaining their identity in the Christian market.
 For example, MercyMe, whose double platinum album Almost There produced the Christian and secular chart hit "I Can Only Imagine."
 However, the lyrics of the single, while Christian in nature, contain what one critic calls "rather vacuous theology."

-Sometimes "crossing over" creates ambiguity over whether an artist is Christian (a "Christian band"), or the artist is composed of Christians and produces music that appeals to Christian music fans but doesn't cater to the Christian market ("Christians in a band").
+Sometimes "crossing over" creates ambiguity over whether an artist is Christian (a "Christian band"), or the artist is composed of Christians and produces music that appeals to Christian music fans but does not cater to the Christian market ("Christians in a band").
 Such artists are: